themefic/before-after-wordpress/README.md

 Here are the most important features of BEAF.
 If you need any further information, please feel free to contact us.
 Below are the best offerings of BEAF:

-AOS object is exposed as a global variable, for now there are three methods available:

-  * `init` - initialize AOS
-  * `refresh` - recalculate all offsets and positions of elements (called on window resize)
-  * `refreshHard` - reinit array with AOS elements and trigger `refresh` (called on DOM changes that are related to `aos` elements)

   * `Multiple layout` : Display images in Horizontal or Vertical layout.
   * `Option Panel` : BEAF has built in easy-to-use option panel.
 You can add or remove any options from this panel.
   * `Label Change` : Change the Label of Before-After to something you want.